dabrahams/Contracts/Contracts.md

 ## Checking
 <!-- phrasing -->

 In a project with more than a couple participants, these checks are super-valuable.

 - Checks must not have significant side-effects
+- Checks must not change complexity of operation

 - Contracts are part of the interface so assertions in the body are not enough.